Faisal1440/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ForEach is used when you have date and you need to comb through it or process it whichout adding new data.
+Map is used when you want to change and creat new data instead of altering the original date that you already have.

 2. What is the difference between a function and a method?

+A function is a group of reusable code which can be called anywhere in your program.
+A method is a function that belongs to an object.

 3. What is closure?

+Closures are created every time a function is created.
+A closure gives you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+-Window Binding : if none of the other rules apply the this keyword defaults to the window object.
+-Iplicit Binding: when the function is invoked look to the left of the dot and applies to objects with methods.
+-Explicit Binding: occurs when dot notation is used to invoke a function.
+-New Binding: using the new keyword constructs a new object and this points to it.

 5. Why do we need super() in an extended class?

+This is allows the use of attributes and methods from the extended class.

 ## Project Set up